 How Long Does the Lip Filler Treatment Take?

-Unlike usual plastic surgery, you might spend only a few minutes when receiving lip filler treatment.
-The procedure is simple and causes some of the lowest surgery-related damages to the body.
+Unlike usual plastic surgery, you might spend only 20 min when receiving lip filler treatment.
+The procedure is simple and causes some of the lowest surgery-related damage to the body.

 Will Your Lips Be Plump Forever?

-Talk to your health or aesthetic professional to establish how often you may have to get the lip filler injection.
-This can help you plan better for the next lip filler injections you may pursue.
+- Talk to your health or aesthetic professional to establish how often you may have to get the lip filler injection.
+It can help you plan for the next lip filler injections you may pursue.